jurasq/deep-learning-gan/README.md

 2. Stop the group27instance

 ### HELP I'M STUCK
 Q: I cannot connect via ssh, it says "connection time-out"
 A: Most likely you haven't started the instance, see _Starting the instance_

+Q: `jupyter-notebook` is command not found
+A: you probably haven't run the setup scripts in /home/shared, see _Setting up_